-Revenue for the six months ended September 30, 2023 decreased by \$0.4 million to \$0.6 million compared to the revenue generated during the six months ended September 30, 2023 was lower when compared to 2022 primarily due a reduction in revenue generated from customization projects in the six months ended September 30, 2022.
+Revenue for the six months ended September 30, 2023 decreased by \$0.4 million to \$0.6 million compared to the revenue generated during the six months ended September 30, 2022.
+The revenue during the six months ended September 30, 2023 was lower when compared to 2022 primarily due a reduction in revenue generated from customization projects in the six months ended September 30, 2022.
 Customization revenue relates to developing customized features with diginexESG or dignexLUMEN to tailor the products for client specific needs.